- Studying Law at Yale

 YLS graduates have an excellent record of securing judicial clerkships at the state and federal level; a number have worked in courts outside the U.S. as well.
 CDO assists students and alumni seeking judicial clerkships in many ways, including a dedicated attorney counselor, three CDO guides on clerking, a host of additional online and print resources, along with a variety of programs during the year on exploring clerkship opportunities and navigating the application process.
-Finally, CDO works with law school staff to facilitate the bundling and delivery of clerkship application packets and recommendation letters.

 The following resources are useful to alumni and students in the process of applying for judicial clerkships: